LandRegistry-Attic/external-style-guide/README.md

 [Download](https://github.com/LandRegistry/style-guide/archive/master.zip) and upack the the zip file.

-Copy the build directory from app/static/ into your application static directory so that you have
+Copy the build directory from app/static/ into your application’s static directory so that you have

 ```
 yourapp/static/build